CUNYTechPrep/week-01-projects/solutions/readme.md

 - Single page
     + Inform users about our store
     + Display available cookies for purchase
-    + Create a cart allowing the user to add multiple cookies to their order.
-(Next week, in frontend JS)

 ## 0. Think about content only first